hbph/goAlexa/README.md

 # Date & Time skill for Amazon Alexa using Golang

-This Simple Amazon Alexa Skill built with the Go programming language.
+This is Simple AWS Alexa Date and Time Skill built with the Go programming language.

 ## Resources